The Return of the Living Dead: Home video

 The Return of the Living Dead was first released on Betamax and VHS by Thorn EMI HBO Video in 1986.

 The Return of the Living Dead was originally released on DVD in the U.K. by Tartan Home Video in 2001.
 Up until 2012, this was the only time it had been issued in its original form.
 In early 2002, a fan-led online campaign was started, which attracted the attention of the director and many of the cast and crew.
 Several of them commented online that the popular and robust efforts of campaign organizer, Michael Allred, were the direct result of not only the DVD release but that MGM created new supplements due to overwhelming fan support.

 In 2002, Metro-Goldwyn-Mayer, the owner of Orion Pictures, released a Special Edition DVD in the U.S. with a new cut of the movie (with music alterations due to copyright issues) with a commentary by O'Bannon and a documentary on the making of the film.
 The cover of the DVD case for the 2002 release glows in the dark.
 In 2007, a Collector's Edition of the film was released with additional extra features involving the cast.
 The different home video releases have featured different soundtracks, often changing the songs used.
 Also, the basement zombie's ("Tar-Man") voice was altered.
-Originally, the zombie had a higher, raspier voice that can still be heard in theatrical trailers and releases that contain the original audio.
+Originally, the zombie had a higher, raspier voice that can still be heard in the end credits montage, theatrical trailers and releases that contain the original audio.